rust-tutorials/triangle-from-scratch/book_src/loading_opengl/win32.md

   // ...
 ```

-The numeric value of `CS_OWNDC` can be found with a [search of MSDN](https://docs.microsoft.com/en-us/search/?scope=Desktop&terms=CS_OWNDC),
+If we search for `CS_OWNDC` [in the MSDN pages](https://docs.microsoft.com/en-us/search/?scope=Desktop&terms=CS_OWNDC),
-which leads us to the [Window Class Styles](https://docs.microsoft.com/en-us/windows/win32/winmsg/window-class-styles) page.
+it leads us to the [Window Class Styles](https://docs.microsoft.com/en-us/windows/win32/winmsg/window-class-styles) page.
+Ah, so many things to look at.
+We know we want `CS_OWNDC`,
-If we glance at the other options there's mostly stuff we don't need.
+but if we glance at the other options there's mostly stuff we don't need.
 Interestingly, it looks like maybe you need to enable double-click support on your window if you want it?
 We don't need that now, but just something to remember if you want it later on.
 There's also `CS_HREDRAW` and `CS_VREDRAW`,